Timeline

 2022

-The Trust plays a fundamental role in Miami-Dade Mayor Daniella Levine Cava’s Blue Ribbon Children’s Commission, including co-organizing and helping to lead the Commission’s inaugural Mayor’s Children’s Summit in October.
-Several Trust staff members and board members also serve on several subcommittees of the Commission.
+The Children’s Trust partners with the U.S. Department of Defense to provide high-quality child care for military families through the Thrive by 5 initiative, as part of the DoD’s Military Child Care In Your Neighborhood-PLUS (MCCYN+) program.
+The Trust also plays a key role in Mayor Daniella Levine Cava’s Blue Ribbon Children’s Commission, helping organize and lead the inaugural Mayor’s Children’s Summit in October.
+Trust staff and board members continue to contribute by serving on several subcommittees of the Commission.

 Sept.
 10, 2022